metagov/gateway/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-Metagov is a unified API gateway for governance services.
-It's designed to support rapid prototyping of governance systems across a range of platforms.
+Metagov is a unified API gateway for digital governance services.
+It's designed to support rapid prototyping of governance systems and workflows across a range of platforms.
+To help people prototype, Metagov ships with a powerful driver for authoring governance policies over multiple platforms, as well as a type system to help structure the connections between different services.

 Currently supported governance services: